DjangoGirls/tutorial/extend_your_application/README.md

 ![TemplateDoesNotExist error](images/template_does_not_exist2.png)

 Oh no!
-Error once again.
+Error once again!
 But we already know how to deal with it, right?
 We need to add a template!

 We will create a file in `mysite/blog/templates/blog` called `post_detail.html`.